reneleogp/ML-Prediction-LoL/readme.md

 The most important part of your algorithm are your dataset.
 So I needed a good amount of matches(samples) to train my algorithm.
 These are the steps I followed:

 1. First I got around 875 random summoners from each ranking from Iron to Diamond using Riot's API
-2. Using these summoners I got their last 3 Solo-Ranked matches from U.GG API.
+2. Using these summoners I got their last 3 Solo-Ranked matches from Mobalytics API.
 Making a total of 14k games

-- **Summoners: **

-Congrats for the work done.
+3. Then I got the masteries from [championmastery.gg](https://championmastery.gg/)
+4. Then I got the winrates of season 11 and 12 from [u.gg](https://u.gg/)
+5. Finally I saved everything in my mongodb database and saved to train the algorithm

+## Models

+- I used two models a GBOOST and a Deep neural network being the Gradient boosting the best with an accuracy up to 91%